Our Pediatric Pulmonary Unit

 In children, the cavities and tubes that make up the respiratory system are narrower than the ones in adults.
 As soon as a condition that promotes mucus secretion appears, the consequences will be greater and respiratory difficulties more common.

-Finally, children's immune system is immature and therefore respiratory infections can appear more easily than in adults.
+Finally, children's immune system is immature, not yet having developed resistance to many viral conditions, and therefore respiratory infections can appear more easily than in adults.

 Therefore, proper care is essential to prevent and desire respiratory ailments in younger patients.